Occupational safety and health: Risk assessment

 The calculation of risk is based on the likelihood or probability of the harm being realized and the severity of the consequences.
 This can be expressed mathematically as a quantitative assessment (by assigning low, medium and high likelihood and severity with integers and multiplying them to obtain a risk factor), or qualitatively as a description of the circumstances by which the harm could arise.

 The assessment should be recorded and reviewed periodically and whenever there is a significant change to work practices.
 The assessment should include practical recommendations to control the risk.
 Once recommended controls are implemented, the risk should be re-calculated to determine if it has been lowered to an acceptable level.
-Generally speaking, newly introduced controls should lower risk by one level, i.e., from high to medium or from medium to low.
+Newly introduced controls should lower risk by one level, i.e., from high to medium or from medium to low.

 National legislation and public organizations

 Occupational safety and health practice vary among nations with different approaches to legislation, regulation, enforcement, and incentives for compliance.
 In the EU, for example, some member states promote OSH by providing public monies as subsidies, grants or financing, while others have created tax system incentives for OSH investments.
 A third group of EU member states has experimented with using workplace accident insurance premium discounts for companies or organizations with strong OSH records.